Port Authority of Allegheny County provides public transportation services throughout Pittsburgh and Allegheny County.

 - Light Rail: The T is a 26.2-mile light rail system that runs from the North Shore and Downtown Pittsburgh through Pittsburgh's southern neighborhoods and many South Hills suburbs.

-- HOV: The Wabash HOV provides a quick connection for motorists traveling between the Downtown/South Side area and the Route 51 corridor.
+- HOV Tunnel: The Wabash Tunnel provides a quick connection for motorists traveling between the Downtown/South Side area and the Route 51 corridor.

 - Monongahela Incline: The incline is a popular tourist attraction that also serves daily commuters.
 The upper station is in the city's Mt.
 Washington neighborhood and the lower station is located at Station Square, where riders may transfer to the T.